-The theorem above stated in \cite{FST2013} only for full shift, however, the used smoothness conditions during the proof (see \cite[Theorem~3.2]{FST2013}) hold for subshift of finite type, see Barreira, Saussol and Schmeling \cite[Theorem~1, Section~4.1]{BSS2}, which follows from \cite[Example~4.2.6, Remark~4.3.4, Theorem~4.3.5]{K} and \cite[Theorem~1.22]{Bo}.}
+The theorem above has been stated in \cite{FST2013} only for full shift, however, the used smoothness conditions during the proof (see \cite[Theorem~3.2]{FST2013}) hold for subshift of finite type, see { Barreira, Saussol and Schmeling \cite[Section~4.1]{BSS2}, which follows from \cite[Example~4.2.6, Remark~4.3.4, Theorem~4.3.5]{K} and \cite[Theorem~1.22]{Bo}.}

 Let $\phi$ be a continuous potential.
 We want to investigate the multifractal properties of $\phi$.
 The following theorem is folklore and may be known to some experts.
 However we were unable to find it in the literature.
 So we prove it ourselves. \begin{thm} Let $(\Sigma_{\mathbf{A}}, \sigma)$ be an irreducible and aperiodic subshift of finite type.
 Let $\phi: \Sigma_{\mathbf{A}} \to \R$ be a continuous potential.
 For any $t\in \R$ we have